anvilco/spectaql/README.md

 - `documented`: Just like `undocumented`, except it _**will**_ include it in the resulting output.
 Useful for 1-off showing of things where the default was to hide them.

 SpectaQL supports 2 ways to include metadata to be used during processing:
 1. Include your metadata in the introspection query (or introspection query results file).
 This requires manipulation of your introspection query results either on their way out from the server, or once in an output file.
-At Anvil, we use Apollo Server and leverage [this plugin we wrote](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) to get our metadata into the introspection query results.
+At Anvil, we use Apollo Server and leverage [this plugin we wrote](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) to "weave" our metadata into the introspection query results.
 [This example output](https://github.com/anvilco/spectaql/blob/master/examples/data/introspection-with-metadata.json) illustrates what an "interwoven" metadata scenario might look like.
 2. Provide a standalone JSON file containing your metadata to be "woven" into your introspection query results by SpectaQL.
 SpectaQL uses the `addMetadata` method from [our Apollo Plugin](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) under the hood, so please see the documentation there or [this example](https://github.com/anvilco/spectaql/blob/master/examples/data/metadata.json) file to understand its format.

 ## Dynamic Example Generators